 Methodologically, the proper calculation would be of outcomes: deaths/(recovered + dead), as active cases are unresolved.
-While the pandemic is ongoing, such a calculation shows a high death rate which declines as the epidemic concludes: in the instance of covid-19, on 14 September 2020 = 3% – down from over 20% in March.
+While the pandemic is ongoing, such a calculation shows a high death rate which declines as the epidemic concludes: in the instance of covid-19, in mid-September 2020 = 3% – down from over 20% in March 2020.

-Covid-19 is likely to be endemic: a permanent member of the viral diseases to plague humanity.
-“This is a virus that is going to be with us forever,” predicted British medical scientist Mark Walport.
-A preliminary study in China suggests that humans may never develop long-term immunity against V2, as the virus subtly mutates to evade immune systems.
+Covid-19 is endemic: a permanent member of the viral diseases to plague humanity.
+“This is a virus that is going to be with us forever,” says British medical scientist Mark Walport.

 The global covid-19 pandemic may have begun as early as August 2019 in Wuhan, China.
 (Wuhan is the capital of Hubei province.)
 It was months later that the virus was noticed.
 8 doctors warned in December of an impending outbreak and were punished for “rumor-mongering.”
 “Doctors in Wuhan were afraid,” said Chinese political analyst Dali Yang.
 “It was truly intimidation of an entire profession.”